inverb/Generative-Flow-Network-project/src/real_nvp/README.md

 ![architecture](../../docs/real_nvp_architecture.png)

-It turns out to vastly improve qualityof generated content, as output from encoder is much closer to natural distributions and therefore easier to approximate by flow, than raw images.
-The most surprising thing is that even big reduction in number of dimensions of input don't hurt output results, as the network we settled on instead of standard MNIST 28x28 pictures outputs embeddings of size 20.
+It turns out to vastly improve quality of generated content, as output from encoder is much closer to natural distributions and therefore easier to approximate by flow, than raw images.
+The most surprising thing is that even big reduction in number of dimensions of input doesn't hurt output results, as the network we settled on instead of standard MNIST 28x28 pictures outputs embeddings of size 20.

 ## Training